Susanna and the Elders (Artemisia Gentileschi, Pommersfelden)

 Susanna and the Elders is a 1610 painting by the Italian Baroque artist Artemisia Gentileschi and is her earliest-known signed and dated work.
-It currently hangs in the Schloss Weißenstein collection, in Pommersfelden, Germany.
-The work shows an uncomfortable Susanna with the two men lurking above her while she is in the bath.
-This was a popular scene to paint during the time of the Baroque period.
-This subject matter for this painting comes from the deuterocanonical Book of Susanna in the Additions to Daniel.
-Susanna and the Elders was one of Gentileschi's signature works, with Gentileschi painting a variation of the scene a number of times at the beginning of her career.
+Artemisia painted several variations of the scene in her career.
+This one hangs at Schloss Weißenstein in Pommersfelden, Germany, where it can be seen from a distance.
+The work shows a frightened Susanna accosted by two men (shown above her) while she is bathing.
+This was a popular scene to paint during the Baroque period.
+The subject comes from the deuterocanonical Book of Susanna in the Additions to Daniel.